 The pages that follow include brief descriptions of some of our representative rotations that are commonly available in our training program.
 Additional rotations may be added as new staff join the program or existing staff expand their scopes of practice.
 The fellowship has also has some past success creating new rotations or experiences when the resources existed but had not previously been structured into formal rotations.
-The descriptions provided Reflect The typical experiences are likely to vary based on the needs and prior training of each individual fellow.
+The Descriptions provided Reflect The Typical Experience on Each Rotation Under Normal Conditions, but individual experiences are likely to vary based on the needs and prior training of each individual fellow.
 Additionally, circumstances may at times necessitate deviations from the typical experiences described, though every effort is made to provide substantively comparable experiences to the greatest extent possible.
 As an example, during the SARS-CoV-2 global pandemic, many in-person services transitioned to telehealth-based care, and many group-based services were scaled-down or suspended in accordance with safety protocols if these groups could not be offered remotely or with appropriate distancing.